Vera cast from Fast Love episode in 2024

 - Shaun Dooley plays Matthew Mcswain

-She delves into the life of the victim, a well-liked market trader, to uncover who he really was and why someone would want him dead.
-The inquiry reveals a multifaceted personality: confrontational, arrogant, yet successful, raising questions about the cost of such traits.
+Additionally, the complexities of her place within the family, where she isn’t fully integrated, adds to the conundrum.
+This story delves into deception, treachery, and the ambiguous nature of relationships, prompting Vera to examine the essence of kinship, compassion, and responsibility.

-Vera navigates a web of secrets, lies, betrayal, strained relationships, and fierce rivalries to find out who sought to silence the market trader permanently.
+Amidst diminishing trust, Vera is left to wonder if there’s a hidden price to care.

-It is the first of three episodes from the new series of Vera.
+It is the second of three episodes from the new series of Vera.

 However it’s been reported that it could be the end of Vera with Brenda Blethyn hinting at the show’s finale.